 These words could have come from CM herself.
 In fact they did.

-She writes: ”As the object of every writer is to explain himself in his own book, the child and the author must be trusted together, without the intervention of the middle-man.
+”As the object of every writer is to explain himself in his own book, the child and the author must be trusted together, without the intervention of the middle-man.
 What his author does not tell him he must go without knowing for the present.
 No explanation will really help him…”(Mason, Towards a Philosophy of Education, pp. 191-192).

 “Our failure as teachers is that we place too little dependence on the intellectual power of our scholars, and as they are modest little souls what the teacher kindly volunteers to do for them, they feel that they cannot do for themselves.”
 (Ibid. p.
 192)